SeriousOldMan/Simulator-Controller/Docs/Plugins & Modes.md

 			  Accept *acceptFunction*, Reject *rejectFunction*,
 			  InformationRequest *requestFunction* *command* [*arguments*], ...

-All these will be bound to the plugin itself, thereby are available all the time, and only unary functions are supported here.
+All these command actions will be bound to the plugin itself, thereby are available all the time, and only unary functions are supported here.
 By using this actions, you will be able to use Jona with voice output, but no voice control, thereby getting most of the support from Jona, but you have to use an *oldschool* interface to control the engineer actions.
 To *answer* "Yes" to one of the questions of Jona, you must supply a controller function, for example a push button function, to the *Accept* parameter and for "No", you must use the *Reject* parameter.

 Furthermore, you can request a lot of information from Jona, mostly about the current state of your car.
 Thefore, you can supply the *InformationRequest* parameter multiple times.